-Romania is one of the most affordable European travel destinations, because it’s relatively easy to travel here and the cost of life is much lower in comparison with Western European countries.
+Romania is one of the most affordable European travel destinations, because it’s relatively easy to travel cheap here and the cost of life is much lower in comparison with Western European countries.
 From travel, to accommodation, food and entertainment, if you’re traveling on a budget, Romania should be on your bucket list.

 If you’re looking to spend at least a week in Romania, a low budget tour might be the best solution to visit as many places as possible without having to spend a fortune.
 In addition, a guided tour will save you a lot of time and money because you can avoid tourist pitfalls such as shady people claiming to help you or all kinds of scammers.

 Romania is a great travel destination, especially for backpackers, because you get to experience so much, from historic sites, charming cafes and shops in the cities, skiing during winter, hiking during summer or laying at the beach, everything at just a fraction of the price that you would be paying in Western countries.

 The Romanian currency is called Leu and it might fluctuate sometimes over the course of a few months.
 Lately, this has been the case of the US dollar, as the Euro is relatively steadier.